Anujsaraswat/Disaster-Response-Web-App/README.md

 ### Files/Folders :
 The Project contains the following folders

-app: files related to the Web App
+App: files related to the Web App

-data: contains csv files , database file and data processing script
+Data: contains csv files , database file and data processing script

-models: contains the trained classifier and the respective script
+Models: contains the trained classifier and the respective script

 ### Web App
 1. Main Page